rorsini/pseudo-translate/README.md

 it's a pretend translation used to test a process before the real translation begins.

-Also use it to:
+Use it to:
+* Verify that all UI text has been extracted into i18n resources.
+  Pseudo-translation makes it easy to spot strings you missed, while still being readable to English speaking developers.
-* Test that your UI handles translation of varying width (most tranlsations are ~30% longer then English).
+* Test that your UI handles translation of varying width (i.e. no unintended word wrapping or truncations).
 * Detect string concatenation issues in your UI before they break real translations.

-Integrate this utility into your development process for quck feedback on string-extractions while globalizing your software, or for periodic smoke testing your localization workflow.
+Integrate this utility into your development process for quick feedback on string-extractions while globalizing your software, or for periodic smoke testing your localization workflow.